 If the players are engaged in an active tribe vs. tribe war.

 If the players have active Kill on Sight (KoS) rights on one another between their tribes.
-[See Section ***]
+[See Section III]

 You may NOT kill or loot sleeping bodies.

-If you find a player asleep in the world, be they are in a base or not, you may not loot or steal from their body.
-There are no exceptions.
+If you find a player asleep in the world, whether they are in a base or not, you may not loot or steal from their body.
+There are no exceptions to this rule.

 This also includes relocating someone’s sleeping body in order to get it killed.